wagtail/wagtail/docs/reference/pages/panels.md

     .. attribute:: FieldPanel.widget (optional)

         This parameter allows you to specify a :doc:`Django form widget <django:ref/forms/widgets>` to use instead of the default widget for this field type.

+    .. attribute:: FieldPanel.icon (optional)

+        This allows you to override the icon for the panel.
+If unset, Wagtail uses a set of default icons for common model field types.
+For a list of icons available out of the box, see :ref:`available_icons`.
+Project-specific icons are also displayed in the :ref:`styleguide`.

     .. attribute:: FieldPanel.heading (optional)